-5. Click the end of the pointer in the tool cursor on the line that identifies the window shape to fill the shape with the defined fill color.
+5. Click the line that identifies the window shape to fill the shape with the defined fill color.

 Because the object doesn't yet have a fill color, you have to click exactly on the existing line to fill the closed shape.
 If you clicked inside the shape, the tool would recognize the fill color of the body shape and change its fill to black.